CodeMelted/codemelted_developer/codemelted_js/README.md

 ## GETTING STARTED

-The `codemelted.js` file implements the `codemelted` global namespaces.
-This namespace accesses features as attached namespaces in accordance with the **CodeMelted - Developer** identified use cases.
-Once this file is imported, the `codemelted` global namespace is available in your target runtime (Deno, Web Browser).
+The `codemelted.js` file implements ES6 module with namespace default exports.
+The namespaces access functions in accordance with the **CodeMelted - Developer** identified use cases.
+Once the module is imported, the `codemelted` object is available in your target runtime (Deno, Web Browser).

 ### From GitHub Repo